freddieweir/carian-observatory/README.md

 - **Git** (for cloning repository)
 - **Basic terminal/command line** familiarity

+**🍎 Platform Note**: This repository was designed with **macOS usage in mind**.
+Windows and Linux users may experience variations in certain setup steps (YMMV - Your Mileage May Vary).

 ### 🔐 Security Management Options

 Choose your preferred secret management approach: